Michael Brennan (Progressive Democrats politician)

 Under the Local Government Act 2001, members of the Oireachtas could no longer serve as local councillors, and Brennan's wife Rose sought a Fianna Fáil nomination to stand for election as his successor in the Bruff Electoral Area.
 She did not win a nomination, and speculation that she would be imposed as a candidate by the national party did not happen.
-Rose Brennan also defected to the Progressive Democrats, and was elected as a PD County Councillor for Bruff.
-She subsequently became Vice Cathaoirleach of Limerick County Council, and in the 2009 local elections she was elected as a Fine Gael member of the council for the Adare area.
+Rose Brennan also joined the Progressive Democrats, and was elected as a PD county councillor for Bruff.
+She subsequently became deputy Cathaoirleach of Limerick County Council, and in the 2009 local elections she was elected as a Fine Gael member of the council for the Adare area.

 At the 2007 general election Brennan stood as a candidate for the Progressive Democrats in the Limerick West constituency.
 He polled 1,935 first preferences, 4.79% of the vote on a quota of 10,108 and did not win a seat.
 Brennan was not returned to the Seanad in the 2007 election.